dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/stripe.md

 `dlt` works on the principle of [sources](../../general-usage/source) and [resources](../../general-usage/resource).

+### Default endpoints
+You can write your own pipelines to load data to a destination using this verified source.
 However, it is important to note is how the `ENDPOINTS` and `INCREMENTAL_ENDPOINTS` tuples are defined in `stripe_analytics/settings.py`.

 ```python